AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/short/pegen_parser.rst

 ----------

-The GeneratedParser (and/or it’s baseclass: ``pegen.parser.Parser``) returns only (list of) tokens from the tokenizer (a OO wrapper arround tokenize).
+The GeneratedParser (and/or it’s baseclass: ``pegen.parser.Parser``) returns only (list of) tokens from the tokenizer (a OO wrapper around tokenize).
 And so, the same TokenInfo objects as described above.

 Stability
 =========

-The current pegen package op `pypi <https://pypi.org/project/pegen/>`__ is V0.1.0 -- which already showns it not mature.  `That version github <https://github.com/we-like-parsers/pegen/tree/v0.1.0>`__ is dated September 2021 (with 36 commits).
+The current pegen package op `pypi <https://pypi.org/project/pegen/>`__ is V0.1.0 -- which already shows it not mature.  `That version github <https://github.com/we-like-parsers/pegen/tree/v0.1.0>`__ is dated September 2021 (with 36 commits).
 The `current <https://github.com/we-like-parsers/pegen/tree/db7552dda0af6b27cbbb1230be116e8a56c49736>`__ version (Nov 22) has 20 commits more (56).